Frequently Asked Questions

 - VFDs on new equipment: For some new equipment, a VFD is considered to be a standard feature.
 In those cases, the VFD is not eligible for an incentive.
 Where a VFD is not standard for new equipment, an appropriate baseline can be established and the project simple payback is above one year, the application can be considered.
 On retrofit projects, VFDs can be considered if reduced electrical consumption is projected for the equipment on which the VFD is to be installed.

-- VSD air compressors: Eligibility depends on the equipment being replaced.
-New air compressors with variable speed drives are now eligible for a Prescriptive Incentive.
+- VSD air compressors (Ohio & Indiana only): Eligibility depends on the equipment being replaced.
+New air compressors with variable speed drives are now eligible for a Prescriptive Incentive and should not be submitted through the Custom application.
 To qualify for a Prescriptive Incentive, the new unit must be a variable speed rotary vane compressor or variable speed screw compressor that replaces a rotary unit with inlet modulation control.
 Replacing other types of compressors as well as other compressed air system upgrades may qualify for Custom Incentives.
-Examples include replacing load/unload and variable displacement units as well as replacements integrated with automatic drains, air storage and controls.
+Examples include replacing load/unload and variable displacement units; equipment replacement that results in a change in system size; and replacements integrated with automatic drains, air storage and controls.

 Are T5 and standard T8 fluorescents replacing T12 fluorescents eligible for Smart $aver Custom Incentives?